vault27/Foundation/paloalto.md

 - Application groups for convenience
 - Application filters - they are dynamic - based on categories or tags
 - Custom application signature is always prefereable over downloaded
+- Application Block Page works for the applications that needs CTD (Content-ID Decoder) inspection but "web-browsing" or "ssl" application is classified earlier than the transaction in CTD

 Best pratice Moving from Port-Based to App-ID Security: set of rules that aligns with business goals, thus simplifying administration and reducing the chance of error
     - Assess your business and identify what you need to protect